Ethanol intoxication in adults

 Two-thirds of American adults consume beverages containing ethanol (ethyl alcohol), and moderate ethanol intake appears to reduce the risk of myocardial infarction and other heart diseases.
-However, up to 10 percent of adults in the United States abuse ethanol, and acute ethanol intoxication is associated with a number of complications including traffic accidents, domestic violence, homicide, and suicide.
+However, up to 10 percent of adults in the United States abuse ethanol, and worldwide acute ethanol intoxication is associated with numerous complications, including traffic accidents, domestic violence, homicide, and suicide.
 Death from alcohol poisoning remains a major concern .
-Uncomplicated ethanol intoxication is estimated to be responsible for over 600,000 emergency department visits each year in the United States .
+Uncomplicated ethanol intoxication is estimated to be responsible for over 600,000 emergency department visits each year in the United States alone .
 (See "Cardiovascular benefits and risks of moderate alcohol consumption" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis".)

 An overview of the pathophysiology, clinical features and management of acute ethanol intoxication in adults will be presented here.
 The health effects of chronic alcohol abuse, the recognition and management of alcohol withdrawal, and ethanol intoxication in children are discussed separately.
 (See "Management of moderate and severe alcohol withdrawal syndromes" and "Ethanol intoxication in children: Epidemiology, estimation of toxicity, and toxic effects".)

 According to the Department of Health and Human Services and the United States Department of Agriculture, one standard drink contains approximately 0.5 ounces of ethanol .
 This corresponds to 12 fluid ounces of regular beer, 5 fluid ounces of wine, or 1.5 fluid ounces of 80-proof distilled spirit.
 In the United States, powdered alcohol was approved by the Alcohol and Tobacco Tax and Trade Bureau in 2015 under the brand name Palcohol.
 These products are typically 50 percent alcohol by weight and are intended to be mixed to form a product that is 10 percent alcohol by volume .
 Ethanol is also found in a variety of common household products, including mouthwash, perfume, cologne, cooking extracts, and over-the-counter medications.